KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP03-method-architecture-is-not-ambient-territory.md

 It can occur by retaining the operative architecture while changing enough surface language to deny dependency.

-This is the method-level claim.
+This is the method-register claim.

 ---